in

 Carving and Serving

-• Using a good meat slicing knife cut from top to bottom between the bones in the center of the racks to serve a half rack to each person.
-Or you cna cut them into 2-3 rib portions of serving ona. platter to a larger crowd.
+- Using a good meat slicing knife, cut from top to bottom between the bones in the center of the racks to serve a half rack to each person.
+Alternatively, you can cut them into 2-3 rib portions and place on a platter to serve a larger crowd.

-• include some sauce on the side for guests to add extra if they desire and enjoy!
+- Include some sauce on the side for guests to add extra if they desire.

 These were probably the best ribs I have ever made.
 Came right off the bone but weren’t falling apart either.
 We did cut down on the sugar as you suggested we could do when we wrapped and they were still plenty sweet from the rub and sauce.
 Will have to try that Blues Hog sauce next.
 Thank you for sharing!